EdgeTX/edgetx.github.io/docs/contest_ubx.md

 Be the first developer to make a pull-request (PR) against EdgeTX main GitHub repository with fully working radio side GPS uBlox UBX protocol implementation, including a link to a short video demonstrating the functionality in the GitHub pull-request post.

+The solution should minimally parse from UBX all in EdgeTX currently supported fields that are parsed from NMEA, such as:

+* latitude

+* longitude

+* altitude

+* HDOP

+* number of satellites

+* lock status

+* speed

+* heading

 See for reference

 [https://github.com/EdgeTX/edgetx/blob/3807d7759b58746ab54e230b7cd147c9eecda98c/radio/src/gps.h#L27-L39](https://github.com/EdgeTX/edgetx/blob/3807d7759b58746ab54e230b7cd147c9eecda98c/radio/src/gps.h#L27-L39)